elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 something small and simple that still has the characteristics we want for all of our games.

-Our initial game should be (very) small, self-contained, interactive, and fun.
+Our initial game should be (really) small, self-contained, interactive, and fun.
 And we'll also want to add a simple scoring mechanism so we can work towards tracking player scores and sending that data to our back-end platform.

 ## Creating an Initial Game File